 The library is available during off-hours to non-profit community groups for meetings free of charge.
 If interested in using the library, please download the application form, print it out, complete the requested information, and fax it to the library at 914-669-5173 to the attention of Phyllis Gargiulo.
 For more detailed information about the library use, please refer to the Library Policies.

 Visits from school classes, nursery schools, scouts, or other organizations are welcome.
 Please call ahead and arrange a convenient time.

 Policies for use of the Ruth Keeler Memorial Library

 II.
-Community Meeting Room – the Community Meeting Room is separate and distinct from the Library Proper and has it’s own entrance/exit.
-Use of the room is limited to use of the conference tables and chairs.
-The walls of the Community Meeting Room are restricted to uses of the Library.
+Community Meeting Room – the Community Meeting Room is separate and distinct from the library proper and has it’s own entrance/exit.
+The use of the room is limited to the use of the conference tables and chairs.
+The walls of the Community Meeting Room are restricted to uses of the library.

 The Library Proper

 The library proper is to be used primarily for the programs sponsored or co-sponsored by the library or Friends of the Library.
 When not needed for their use, it may be used for civic, educational, or cultural meetings, events, or displays sponsored by not-for-profit, non-profit, or civic organizations.
 The library proper may not be used for commercial, religious, or political purposes.